Let's see how we can use regular expressions to find similar character combinations.

 grey

-in American English, in British English it's grey
+in American English but grey

-In order to avoid missing any of the options in the text, we can use a concise alternative:
+in British English.
+To avoid missing any of the options in the text, we can use a concise alternative:

 /gr(a|e)y